 Establish who will deliver the training and what experience he or she has

-- Often the person selling the training is far more impressive than the trainer who turns up on the day.
+- Sometimes the person selling the training is far more impressive than the trainer who turns up on the day.

-Look beyond the training activity itself and agree what support is needed
+Look beyond the learning activity itself and agree what support is needed

 Compare the expected benefits of the training with the total costs involved

-- Allow for the direct costs as well as the set up time and the work time of those attending.
+- Allow for the direct costs, as well as the set up time and the lost work time of those attending.